 Rats urinate in their nesting sites, which causes these locations to stink.

-Just like other rodents, rat urine has a pungent, ammonia-like smell.
-That is created when the nitrogen in the urine breaks down in the presence of oxygen.
+Like other rodents, rats’ urine has a pungent, ammonia-like smell.
+This smell is created when the nitrogen in the urine breaks down in the presence of oxygen.

-You can identify rat urine by the presence of thin white streaks or dots.
-These will run between cardboard boxes, bags, and other surfaces where rats sit or hide.
+You can identify rat urine by the thin white streaks or dots.
+These streaks or dots run between cardboard boxes, bags, and other surfaces where rats sit or hide.

 The smell of rat urine usually doesn’t go away on its own.
 So, you’ll need to clean any surfaces exposed to rat urine using an enzyme cleaner.